Myanmar Quake: What We Know - UrduPoint

 In Thailand, 10 people were killed in Bangkok, most in the collapse of an under-construction skyscraper.

-But up to 100 more construction workers were believed trapped in the rubble of the building, near the sprawling Chatuchak market.
+The city's governor said 79 people were still unaccounted for at the building, near the sprawling Chatuchak market.

-With communications badly disrupted, the true scale of the disaster is only starting to emerge from the isolated military-ruled state.

 - Widespread damage -